bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 ---

-A program composed according to this rule looks like “islands of cohesive functionality” connected by bridges of public APIs, events or messages:
+A program composed according to this rule looks like “islands of cohesive functionality” connected by “bridges” of public APIs, events, or messages:

 <figure>
   <img src="../images/13-coupling-cohesion.png" width="600">
-  <figcaption><em>“Islands” in the code are responsible for related domain tasks and communicate with each other via “bridges” of public APIs, events, or messages</em><br><br></figcaption>
+  <figcaption><em>“Islands” in the code are responsible for related domain tasks and communicate with each other via “bridges” of public APIs</em></figcaption>
 </figure>

 ### Task Decomposition

-To understand how to find weak module separation during refactoring, let's look at an example.
+Let's look at an example to understand how to find weak module separation during refactoring.
 The `purchase` module from the snippet below is heavily coupled with the `cart` module.
 It uses the internal details of the cart object (object structure and `products` field type) to check if it's empty:

 ```ts
 // purchase.ts